geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-16/meeting-transcript.md

 **Geohot** [00:33:00]
 Yeah.
-Oh, Tensor is UOP.
+Oh, Tensor is UOp.
 Yeah, I'll write some more in [abstractions4](https://github.com/tinygrad/tinygrad/pull/8272/files) about this.
-Ideally, you want Tensor to be the place where UOP is connected to Buffer instead of in some random dictionary.
+Ideally, you want Tensor to be the place where UOp is connected to Buffer instead of in some random dictionary.
 So, yeah, we'll see if that's possible.

 **Chenyu** [00:33:16]